A Guide for Safe RV Family Travel

 Trailers are a safer alternative to family RV travel.
 A trailer, such as a fifth wheel, pop-up camper, or camper trailer, is towed by a truck or car.
 This means children are safely buckled into car seats or three-point shoulder belts.
 In addition, airbags and other safety features are present in standard cars and trucks.
 Also, campervans and truck campers have become very popular among families, as an alternative to motorhomes.
 Their improved safety features allow families to focus on the fun, instead of the potential risks.
 Popular Mechanics has found the coolest camper in every size and for most budgets.

 For those who would rather have an RV experience without having to tow a trailer or drive a motorhome, Outdoorsy.com offers an option for on-site delivery of an RV of your choice.
 Airbnb also offers the option of renting an RV/camper in a specific location.
 This way, you could drive safely in your car, set-up RV rentals along your route, and still experience the fun of RV camping!
 To find this as an option on Airbnb, go under “filters,” scroll down to “Unique Homes” and click on the Camper/RV option.
-Use this coupon for up to $55 off toward your first Airbnb trip!

 Planning Your Safe RV Family Travel

 Ultimately, we know travel, of any kind, poses various forms of risk to our children.
 The beauty of individual freedom is the ability to gather information independently and make informed decisions based on your own comfort.
-Rather than a partisan opinion, this article is meant to provide information in one place with easy to find references specifically related to safety for family travel in an RV.
+Rather than a partisan opinion, this article is meant to provide information in one place with easy to find references specifically related to safe family travel in an RV.
 In the end, it’s up to you to further investigate your unique family situation and make travel plans accordingly.

 Thank You to Our Community!